EonMurph/2DPhysics/README.md

 # 2DPhysics

-A simple 2D physics engine for learning C.
+A simple 2D physics collision simulation for learning C.

-W.I.P